damianhakert/damianhakert.github.io/source/handbook/support/index.md

 our team, or is a question or a problem) you need to click on the link to the comment and reply directly in the blog post.

-If the comment has been responded already by a team member, or once you have replied, you should come back to ZenDesk, leave a private note saying who replied to the comment and mark that ticket as solved, plus the ticket that was created by the reply.
+If the comment has been responded already by a team member, or once you have replied, you should come back to ZenDesk, leave an internal comment that states "replied", or "replied by ... " and mark the ticket as solved.
+Also close the ticket that was created by the reply (no need to leave a comment there).
+Providing the comment makes it easier to understand in retrospect whether a ticket was closed correctly or by mistake.

 ### Twitter <a name="twitter"></a>